Table of contents

 Clouding of the cornea/blurred vision Vitamin A

-Numbness Vitamin B1, vitamin B12
+Numbness Vitamin B1, Vitamin B12

 Frequent bleeding gums or tooth loss Vitamin C